Recalibrate your thinking habits to that of super successful people and start improving your performance right away.

 3. Integrative Processing

-They have the cognitive ability to break down each problem into manageable pieces and discern which are the critical components.
-They can assimilate all the variables of a situation into a single homogenous image and then use this understanding to make decisions regarding planning, resource allocation, and solving problems.
+They have the cognitive ability to break down each problem into manageable pieces.
+From that, they discern which are the critical components.
+They can assimilate all the variables of a situation into a single homogenous concept.
+As a result, they use this to concept for planning, resource allocation, and solving problems.

 - What is your process for breaking down a problem?

-- Who do you trust to help walk you through problem-solving?
+- Who do you trust to help you think through problem-solving?

 4. Emotional Distance

 Mega successful people can remain emotionally neutral (unaffected) by positive or negative experiences with others.
 Their mind does not internalize flattery or rejection.
-They are largely indifferent to surface level emotions directed at them.
+As a result, they are largely indifferent to surface level emotions directed at them.
 Instead, they focus their attention on the mission, following their plan, listening, learning and problem solving.